How To Clean Jewelry: Gold, Your Diamond Ring & More

 Jewelry is so often a personal story.
 The diamond ring that was passed down or given to you by someone special in your life.
 The gold necklace you wear like a talisman that tells who you are without saying a word.
 The gemstones that reflect the colors you’re most drawn to, like facets of your personality.
 The classic investment piece by Cartier or Tiffany & Co. you saved up to buy with your own hard-earned cash.

+But whether you wear certain pieces of jewelry daily or treat them as rare heirlooms or special occasion investments that mostly stay safely tucked away in your jewelry box, they have one thing in common: they could all use some cleaning and care to keep them at their sparkling best.
 But can you safely clean your jewelry at home?
 There are so many questions, from which cleaning solutions to use to how often to clean to knowing how to avoid damage.
 Jewelry is special, some of it irreplaceable, and cleaning it is something you definitely want expert advice on.
 That’s exactly what we’ve put together here.
 We turned to Kara Simone, Associate Fine Jewelry & Watch Valuation Manager at The RealReal for a guide on how to clean your jewelry at home and safely restore pieces to their original shine.
 Watch her explain and read on for tips on cleaning everything from a diamond ring to gold jewelry, plus special strategies for gemstones.

 First Things First: Prepping To Clean Jewelry